koengr/QCforBusiness/_advanced/strategic-actions.md

 ---
 layout: default
-title: "What steps should your organization take?"
+title: "12.
+What steps should your organization take?"
 nav_order: 3
 ---